MGLA13/rick-and-morty-searcher/README.md

 You can open `index.html` in some browser to see the functionality of the page.

-You can edit folder files of `src/scss` to change the styles of the page.
+You can edit directory files of `src/scss` to change the styles of the page.
 The auto-updates as you edit the file.

-You can edit folder files of `src/js` to modifing the events of the page.
+You can edit directory files of `src/js` to modifing the events of the page.
 The auto-updates as you edit the file.

 ### Built with